-For the Management of Health during the Period of Pregnancy and in the Lying-in Room:

-- BULL.-THE MATERNAL MANAGEMENT OF CHILDREN, in HEALTH and DISEASE.
-By T. Bull, M.D.
-Member of the Royal College of Physicians; formerly Physician-Accoucheur to the Finsbury Midwifery Institution, and Lecturer on Midwifery and on the Diseases of Women and Children.
+BULL.-THE MATERNAL MANAGEMENT OF CHILDREN.

+in HEALTH and DISEASE.
+By T. BULL, M.D.
+Member of the Royal College of Physiciana; formerly Physician-Accoucheur to the Finsbury Midwifery Institution, and Lecturer on Midwifery and on the Diseases of Women and Children.
 New Edition, carefully revised and enlarged.
 Fcp.
 8vo.
+5s. cloth.

-5a. cloth. - BUDGE.-THE PRACTICAL MINER'S GUIDE.
+BUDGE.-THE PRACTICAL MINER'S GUIDE.

 Comprising a Set of Trigonometrical Tables adapted to all the purposes of Oblique or Diagonal, Vertical, Horizontal, and Traverse Dialling; with their application to the Dial, Exercise of Drifts, Lodes, Slides, Levelling, Inaccessible Distances, Heights, &c.
-By J. Budon.
+By J. BUDOK.
 New Edition, considerably enlarged.
-8vo. with Portrait of the Author, 12s.
-Cloth. - BUNSEN.-EGYPT'S PLACE IN UNIVERSAL HISTORY: An Historical Investigation, in Five Books.
-By Christian C. J. Bunsen, D. Ph. & D.C.L.
-Translated from the German, by C. H. Cottrell, Esq.
-M.A.-Vol. I. containing the First Book, or Sources and Primeval Facts of Egyptian History: with an Egyptian Grammar and Dictionary, and a complete List of Hieroglyphical Signs; an Appendix of Authorities, embracing the complete Text of Manetho and Eratosthenes, Ægyptiacs from Pliny, Strabo, &c.; and Plates representing the Egyptian Divinities.
-8vo. with numerous illustrations, - BUNSEN.-THE CONSTITUTION OF THE CHURCH OF the FUTURE.
+8vo. with Portrait of the Author, 12s. cloth.

+BUNSEN.-EGYPT'S PLACE IN UNIVERSAL HISTORY:

+An Historical Investigation, in Five Books.
+By CHRISTIAN C.J.
+BUNSEN, D.Ph. & D.C.L.
+Translated from the German, by C. H. COTTRELL, ESU.
+M.A.-Vol. I. containing the First Book, or Sources and Primeval Facts of Expitian History: with an Expitian Grammar and Dictionary, and a complete List of Hierogiphical Signs; an Appendix of Authorities, embracing the complete Text of Manetho and Eratosthenes, Expitiacs from Pliny, Strabo, &c.; and Plates representing the Expitian Divinities.
+8vo. with numerous illustrations, 28s. cloth.

+BUNSEN.-THE CONSTITUTION OF THE CHURCH OF

+the FUTURE.
 A Practical Explanation of the Correspondence with the Right Hon.
 William Gladstone, on the German Church, Episcopacy, and Jerusalem.
 With a Preface, Notes, and the complete Correspondence.
-By the Chevalier C. C. J. Buyash, Ph.
-D. D.C.L.
+By the Chevalier C. C. J. BUNSEN, Ph.
+D. D. C.L.
 Translated under the superintendence of, and with Additions by, the Author.
 Post 8vo.
+90. 6d. cloth.

+BURDER.-ORIENTAL CUSTOMS,

-9s.
-6d. cloth. - BURDER.-ORIENTAL CUSTOMS, Applied to the Illustration of the Sacred Scriptures.
+Applied to the Illustration of the Sacred Scriptures.
 By Dr. SAMUEL BURDER.
 New Edition, with Additions.
 Fcp.
 8vo.
 8s.
+6d. cloth.

-6d. cloth. - BURNS.
-THE PRINCIPLES OF CHRISTIAN PHILOSOPHY; containing the Doctrines, Duties, Admonitions, and Consolations of the Christian Religion.
+BURNS. - THE PRINCIPLES OF CHRISTIAN PHILOSOPHY;

+containing the Doctrines, Duties, Admonitions, and Consolations of the Christian Religion.
 By JOHN BURNS, M.D.
 F.R.S.
 New Edition.
 Fcp.
 8vo.
 6s.
+6d. cloth.

-6d. cloth. - BURNS.-CHRISTIAN FRAGMENTS; Or; Remarks on the Nature, Precepts, and Comforts of Religion.
-By John Burns, M.D.
+BURNS.--CHRISTIAN FRAGMENTS; Or; Remarks on the Nature, Precepts, and Comforts of Religion.
+By JOHN BURNS, M.D.
 F.R.S.
 Author of "The Principles of Christian Philosophy."
 Fcp.
 8vo.
+5s. cloth.

-5s. cloth. - BUTLER.-A SKETCH OF MODERN AND ANCIENT GEO-GRAPHY, for the use of Schools.
-By SAMUEL BUTLER, D.D. late Lord Bishop of Lichfield and Coventry; and formerly Head Master of Shrewsbury School.
+BUTLER.-A SKETCH OF MODERN AND ANCIENT GEO-GRAPHY, for the use of Schools.
+By SAMUEL BUTLER, D.D.
+Inte Lord Highop of Lichfield and Coventry; and formerly Head Master of Shrewsbury School.
 New Edition, revised by the Author's Son.
 8vo.
 9s. boards.

+[In the Autumn.